Vatican Defrocks Former Cardinal McCarrick, Finds Him Guilty Of Sex Abuse

 A church tribunal found McCarrick guilty of "solicitation in the Sacrament of Confession and sins against the Sixth Commandment with minors and with adults, with the aggravating factor of the abuse of power," the Vatican said.
 Pope Francis has approved the ruling and there is no possibility of appeal, the statement said.

 McCarrick, 88, resigned his post as cardinal last year after an investigation found evidence he had molested a minor altar boy almost a half-century ago.
-Another man told the New York Times he was in his 20s when McCarrick abused him in the 1980s.
+Another man told The New York Times that he was in his 20s when McCarrick abused him in the 1980s.
 McCarrick was a bishop in New Jersey at the time.
 The Times also found that two New Jersey dioceses had secretly paid settlements to two men who had accused McCarrick of abuse.

+"Both abuse and its cover-up can no longer be tolerated," Vatican spokesman Alessandro Gisotti said Saturday as he announced McCarrick's punishment.
+"A different treatment for bishops who have committed or covered up abuse in fact represents a form of clericalism that is no longer acceptable."

-McCarrick served as Archbishop of Washington from 2000 to 2006, and he was elevated to cardinal in 2001.
-His successor as archbishop, Donald Wuerl, resigned last year after reports suggested he knew of widespread abuse while he was bishop of a Pennsylvania diocese but didn't act to stop it.
+Reporting on Weekend Edition, NPR's Sylvia Poggioli said at the peak of his power, McCarrick was a "globe-trotting power broker" and one of the church's most powerful figures.
+He served as archbishop of Washington from 2000 to 2006, and he was elevated to the elite position of cardinal in 2001.
+His successor as Washington's archbishop, Cardinal Donald Wuerl, resigned last year after reports suggested he knew of widespread abuse while he was bishop of a Pennsylvania diocese but didn't act to stop it.

+For years, McCarrick had been rumored to have used the power of his office to coerce seminarians — young men training to be priests — to have sex with him, Sylvia reports.
+One priest who encountered McCarrick while in seminary said McCarrick had frightened him.
+"When he would speak to you, he would touch you," the Rev. Desmond Rossi told NPR's Renee Montagne last year.
+"He was very tactile.
+He would, at one point, put his hand on my knee and kind of just leave it there when I was alone with him in an office."

+"In situations like that, it isn't only so much as what this person has done in that moment," Rossi said.
+"It's what they can do because they have this power.
+What are they going to do next?
+And that's what can be traumatizing."